WilliamMartini/WASM/reporting.md

 The benchmarking directory should contain the results that you obtained for the comparison and the conclusions of the analysis.
 This can be in a markdown file (as I think you already have).
-Note that you should include the references to the papers that we have circulated throughout this work perhaps with a small comment on what those papers/blog posts etc address.
+Note that you may include the references to the papers that we have circulated throughout this work perhaps with a small comment on what those papers/blog posts etc address here if you like.

 ## deployment